PrefectHQ/prefect/docs/concepts/deployments.md

     flow_storage=FileStorageBlock(base_path="s3://your-bucket/foo"),
     tags=["foo"],
 )

-DeploymentSpec(
-    flow_location="/path/to/hello_flow.py",
-    name="hello-world-storage-id",
-    flow_storage='d4982121-b9e3-4b47-97ca-9a1b6b747c49',
-    tags=["earth"],
-)
 ```

 If `flow_storage` is not specified, the default storage will be pulled from the server.
-If the server does not have a default, the flow will attempt to use local storage.
+If the server does not have a default, the deployment will attempt to use local storage.

 If creating a deployment that specifies a `FileStorageBlock`, without an ID of existing storage, it will be registered as a new storage configuration with the server.